LWJ312/ION/README.md

 # ION
-This is the project of Instance Object Navigation for ACM MultiMedia 21
+This is the project of Instance Object Navigation for ACM MultiMedia 21 (still updating)